Winning Criminal HIV Cases

 Medical experts and PhDs found on websites like this are generally comprised of physicians who face retaliation if they deviate from the theology.

-But when OMSJ is involved, defense attorneys have experts who do not fear retaliation.
-This is why prosecutors who initially threaten defendants like Eneydi Torres with decades in prison offer face-saving pleas of five days of unsupervised probation for admissions of “disturbing the peace.”
-When OMSJ is involved, HIV experts suddenly behave like vampire who awaken in church.
+But when OMSJ is involved, defense attorneys are supported by experts who are immune from retaliation.
+This is why prosecutors who initially threaten defendants like Eneydi Torres with decades in prison offer face-saving plea-deals of five days of unsupervised probation for “disturbing the peace.”

 Objectives

-• Baylor University and college professors do not want their exorbitant funding to be interrupted;
+• Academics do not want their funding interrupted;

-• Prosecutors don’t want to suffer the humiliating loss of a high profile case;
+• Prosecutors don’t want to suffer the loss of a high profile case;

 • Defense attorneys want the best deal for their clients;